Deywilk Tavarez: Charleston

-Sophomore season

 During the 2024 Diamond Head Classic Tavarez averaged 22.5 points, 4.5 rebounds, and 2.0 assists to lead the Cougars to victories over Loyola Chicago and Charlotte.
 After these performances he was named to the Diamond Head Classic All-Tournament Team, and earned his first CAA Player of the Week distinction.
 On January 18, 2025, Tavarez scored a career-high 32 points in an 87–85 victory over Northeastern, earning him his second CAA Player of the Week selection.
 Tavarez suffered an undisclosed foot injury in late January, causing him to miss six games.
 He finished the season averaging 12.9 points, 3.6 rebounds, and 2.5 assists across 27 games.

+Loyola Chicago

+On April 13, 2025, Tavarez announced that he would be transferring to play for the Loyola Chicago Ramblers.
+The 2025–26 Ramblers finished the season with a 9–24 record, good for last place in the Atlantic 10, as Tavarez averaged 8.9 points, 2.3 rebounds, and 1.8 assists per game across 33 games.

+Hofstra

+After entering the transfer portal for a third time, Tavarez signed to play for the Hofstra Pride on June 29, 2026.